- Core Facilities

 This second in the series on analyzing RNA-seq data covers the analysis of differential expression.
 Topics include data preparation, read mapping, region identification and statistical analysis with R and Bioconductor.

-The main focus of the class is on natural populations, especially those that are endangered; but anyone who needs to draw inferences to solve broader research questions (parentage, phenotypic plasticity, using GBS markers to detect and mesure selection, basic and advanced phylogenomics, comparative genomic analyses, host specificity and disease adaptation) can benefit.
+The main focus of the workshop is on natural populations, especially those that are endangered; but anyone who needs to draw inferences to solve broader research questions (parentage, phenotypic plasticity, using GBS markers to detect and mesure selection, basic and advanced phylogenomics, comparative genomic analyses, host specificity and disease adaptation) can benefit.